ArcanaFramework/arcana/docs/source/data_model.rst

 dimension to the list of IDs to exclude.

 You can exclude nodes at different levels of data tree, even within in the same dataset.
-Note however, that if you exclude nodes low level of the dataset's hierarchy then corresponding nodes at higher levels will also be excluded.
-For example, if you exclude the imaging session for subject 5 at Timepoint 2, then both Timepoint 2 (for all subjects) and Subject 5 (at all timepoints) will be dropped from the analysis.
+Note however, that if you exclude nodes at a low level of the dataset's hierarchy then corresponding nodes at higher levels will also be excluded.
+For example, if you exclude the imaging session for subject 5 at Timepoint 2, then both Timepoint 2 (for all subjects) and Subject 5 (at all timepoints) will be dropped from the analysis when generating summary derivatives per timepoint or subject.
 Therefore it is typically better to exclude nodes higher up the tree (e.g. Subject 5).

 .. code-block:: python

     fs_dataset = FileSystem().dataset(
         id='/data/imaging/my-project',
-        excluded={ClinicalTrial.subject: ['09', '11']})  # Alternatively use 'subject' string instead of enum
+        excluded={'subject': ['09', '11']})

 The ``included`` argument is the inverse of exclude and can be more convenient when